Handy Hints

 Ornamental trees

-If pruning is required it should be done while the deciduous trees are still dormant.
+If pruning is required it should be done while the deciduous trees are still

 Special attention should always be given to the overall balance and shape of a tree